Azure/azure-iiot-opc-vault-service/docs/howto-deploy-services.md

 1. Open a Powershell window at the repo root.
 3. Go to the deploy folder `cd deploy`
+3. Choose a name for `myResourceGroup` which is unlikely to cause a conflict with other deployed web pages.
+See [below](#Website-name-already-in-use) how web page names are chosen based on the name of the resource group.
 5. Start the deployment with `.\deploy.ps1` for interactive installation<br>
 or enter a full command line:
 `.\deploy.ps1  -subscriptionName "MySubscriptionName" -resourceGroupLocation "East US" -tenantId "myTenantId" -resourceGroupName "myResourceGroup"`